MariaShynu07/Ezio-Chatb/README.md

 We have created a chatbot that can interact with students provide them help and give them mental support which they might not feel free to open up with others.

 ---
+## Technical Details
+1. Language used - Python, JavaScript, HTML and CSS
+2. Libraries used - flask, pyttsx3, flask_cors

+---

 ## Installation
 1. Clone the repository: `git clone https://github.com/MariaShynu07/Ezio-Chatb.git`